 Independence Pass Travel Information

-Each year, the two-lane, 12,095-foot pass closes for the winter for the safety of the travelling public and CDOT maintenance crews.
-The closure typically occurs on or near November 7 and the highway is almost always re-opened on the Thursday prior to Memorial Day each May.
-Please check www.cotrip.org as the pass will be posted under "Alerts and Restrictions" if it is closed to travel.
+Each year, this two-lane, 12,095-foot pass closes for the winter for the safety of the travelling public and CDOT maintenance crews.
+It typically closes on or near Nov.
+7 and almost always re-opens on the Thursday before Memorial Day each May.
+Please check the "Alerts and Restrictions" section of www.cotrip.org for status updates.

 When driving on State Highway 82 over Independence Pass, use extra caution and remember to share the road.
 Always keep your eyes on the road and drive slowly while remaining prepared to yield.
 Cyclists are often present and can be difficult to see around curves in the mountain road.
 There are also many vehicles entering and leaving the roadway to enjoy the recreational opportunities presented by the Pass.